axelvag/Game_of_Life/README.md

 ## Fonctionnality

-I simplified the installation of the black cell to do it with the mouse before launching the program.
+I simplified the installation of the black cell to do it with the left clic on mouse before launching the program with Space.

 # GrAPiC